Making change through clay.

 We work in partnership with organisations and individuals in the museums, cultural, industry, business, education, community and voluntary sectors across the city in the development and delivery of projects with a particular focus on public engagement.

-British Ceramics Biennial is kindly funded by Arts Council England, Staffordshire University and Stoke-on-Trent City Council.
+British Ceramics Biennial is generously supported by Arts Council England, Staffordshire University and Stoke-on-Trent City Council.

 Stay in touch